sachinio/redalert/README.md

 ### Welcome to 'Red' Alert

 This is a notification system built for the Power BI Team @ Microsoft.
 The main contoller runs on the raspberry pi.
-Some parts of the system work in conjuntion with special hardware, such as the NeoPixel class which uses an XBee to comunicate light sequences to arduinos connected with neopixel strips.
+Some parts of the system work in conjuntion with special hardware.
+An example is the NeoPixel class which uses an XBee to comunicate light sequences to arduinos connected with neopixel strips.

 Setting this up on a raspberry pi is simple, just copy and run setup.py as follows :-